yosukey/SSMM/README.md

 You are solely responsible for all rights clearances and required notices when publishing or distributing videos created with this app (including credits, source attributions, license notices, and compliance with quotation/fair-use requirements, as applicable).
 The app provider does not review your materials or workflows and accepts no liability for any resulting loss or damage.
 If needed, consult a qualified professional.
 This is not legal advice.

-Note: The app itself is licensed under CC BY-NC 4.0.
-That license applies to the app only; it does not grant or guarantee any rights in your input materials or your exported videos.

 ### Font License

 This application bundles Noto Sans by Google and Adobe.
 It is available under the SIL Open Font License (OFL), a free and open source license.
 You can find the full text of the license in the "Licenses" tab within the application.